 Home Buying Without an Agent

 Most people would not consider buying a home without an agent.
-In any given year, only about 10 percent to 20 percent of the home buying sales are transactions completed without the services of a real estate agent.
-Although many For Sale by Owner sellers will pay a commission to a buyer's agent, some will not.
-Some FSBOs want to sell without any real estate agents involved in the transaction whatsoever.
+In any given year, only about 10% to 20% of home buying sales transactions are completed without the services of a real estate agent.
+Although many for sale by owner (FSBO) sellers will pay a commission to a buyer's agent, some will not.
+Some FSBOs want to sell without any real estate agent involvement in the transaction.
 In the industry, these types of sellers are considered unrepresented.